Les-gens/MiamLand/README.md

 Please ensure you meet the [android prerequisites](https://reactnative.dev/docs/environment-setup)

-run `cd backend` then install dependencies with `npm i` and launch backend with  `npm run server`
+run `cd backend` then install dependencies with `npm i` and launch backend with  `npm run server` (Please note that you will need a postgresql database and change the `.env.example` file to `.env` with your database credentials)

 then

 run `cd ../miam`

 then install dependencies with `npm i`